 We have also met couples who decided to stop and sell their boat.
 Simply because it proved too expensive for long-distance cruising.
 Two

 couples we know of sold their boat and purchased smaller more fuel efficient ones and continued their voyage.
 Others ended up giving up on the

 So, this is why we caution everyone, "Don't push things to the limit!"
-Just because that bridge is 19' 6", doesn't mean it is a good idea to have
+Just because that bridge is 19' 6", doesn't mean it is a good idea to have a

-other "boat and boat related" expenses are covered.
+"boat and boat related" expenses are covered.